libhal-google/libhal.github.io/mkdocs/getting_started.md

 === "Intel Windows"

-    If your windows machine uses an Intel processor then you'll want to use this default configuration.
+    If your Windows machine uses an Intel processor then you'll want to use this default configuration.

     ```bash